adesun2k/AllMovies/README.md

 # AllMovies App
-This app connects to an external API(https://www.omdbapi.com/?s=Batman&page=1&apikey=86c4b2d9) to asynchronously get all the movies ever created about Batman, the Marvel superhero and persist them to a locally database and users can search for any movie by Title, Year, etc.
-App also gets new movies about batman to ensure local database is up to date.
+This app connects to an external API(https://www.omdbapi.com/?s=Batman&page=1&apikey=86c4b2d9) to asynchronously get all the movies ever created about Batman, the Marvel superhero and persist them to a local database and users can search for any movie by Title, Year, etc. It also ensures local database is up to date.

-"Choice of a 3rd party"
+## Choice of a 3rd party

-SwiftyJSON
+## SwiftyJSON

 Pros:
 I love how easy SwiftyJSON makes JSON parsing!
 It automatically ensures a safe value gets returned even if the data is missing or broken.